 Canadian Math Kangaroo Contest Workshop (10w2174)

-Rossitza Marinova (Concordia University College of Alberta)
+Rossitza Marinova (Concordia University of Edmonton)

 Valeria Pandelieva (Canadian Math Kangaroo Contest)

 Olga Zaitseva-Ivrii (University of Toronto)

 The workshop is intended to mathematicians who are contest coordinators or who are interested in joining us.
 The objectives are to share experiences and have discussions on:

 - organizing training sessions in all participating cities as well as prepare and comment training material;

 - running math clubs and groups: to this moment, only few centers such as Edmonton and Toronto are running math clubs at a regular basis.
 We would like to talk about this important activity as well as discuss math clubs schedule and contents;